markfinger/webpack-build/README.md

 build.workers.spawn(os.cpus().length);
 ```

 New requests are assigned to workers in sequential order.
-Repeated requests will always be always be sent
+Repeated requests will always be sent to the same
-to the same worker that previously handled the build, this enables concurrent requests to be batched and
+worker that previously handled the build, this enables concurrent requests to be batched and served from
-served from in-memory caches.
+in-memory caches.

 Build server